Zuiko: XA capsule cameras

 The 35 xx models were replaced in 1979 by the Olympus XA, which was comparable to the 35 RC and RD in function, but markedly smaller with a sliding lens cover.
 Shortly after the OM-2 was launched in 1975, Maitani was asked to plan a new compact camera in response to a recent decline in Olympus's market share; at the time, the market share for Olympus 35mm compact cameras had decreased from 37% to 35%.
 He formed a team of 10 development engineers and gave them a year to independently conceive a new compact camera; the Konica C35 AF, which was the world's first autofocus camera, had just been released and all of the engineers were enthusiastic about designing a competitor.
 Maitani rejected that idea ("I told them that if they liked [the Konica C35] I'd buy them one each.
 That would only cost about 200,000 yen, compared with the hundreds of millions of yen needed for developing a new model.") and still seeing unsatisfactory results from the team, Maitani began to design a new compact camera himself, prioritizing size so that it could be carried everywhere.
 Based on the dimensions of the 35mm film cassette, he targeted a final camera size of 105 × 65 × 30 mm (W×H×D), one that would also not require a case or a lens cap that could be lost.
 The resulting XA would go on to be the first camera to win the Good Design Award.

-The four successive numbered models in the XA series (XA1, XA2, XA3, XA4) largely used the same black plastic capless/capsule body design with slower lenses that were zone focused, with the exception of the fixed-focus XA1, which was similar in concept to the Pen EES and Trip 35.
+The four successive numbered models in the XA series (XA1, XA2, XA3, XA4) largely used the same black metal capless/capsule body design with slower lenses that were zone focused, with the exception of the fixed-focus XA1, which was similar in concept to the Pen EES and Trip 35.
 The XA4 was able to focus significantly closer and had a wider angle of view than the other cameras in the XA series.